 Fortunately, Nespresso have been vigorously expanding their recycling program across New Zealand and around the world.
 With just a little extra effort from you the consumer, you can have the convenience over single use coffee without the guilt of adding to waste going to landfill.

-In New Zealand, Nespresso provides the following two options to recycle used coffee pods.
+In New Zealand, Nespresso provides the following three options to recycle used coffee pods.

 - Fill a pre-paid post bag and drop off at your nearest NZ Post Shop.